han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 #### Nextjs, Gatsby

 Why I didn't want to use it:
-* You're forced to use Reactjs
+* I didn't want to use Reactjs
 * Have to install many dependencies from `npm` that I don't have control on
 * Would need to add significant config and boilerplate to turn a Nextjs project to be used as a blog
 * They have a lot of features and flexibility but comes with additional complexity

 When to use:
-* I think if you need a very customized solution, and powerful features, use existing plugins, etc...
+* I think if you need a very customized solution, and powerful features, and use use existing plugins
 * You are sure to use Reactjs as your frontend framework

-####  Docsaurus, Vitepress
+####  Docusaurus, Vitepress

 Those were the solutions closest to Eleventy in terms of static site generation